PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter02/README.md

 2. Setup a deployer host running a CI/CD Tool using Jenkins
 3. Create CI/CD pipeline for the OpenStack code deployment.
 4. Include a security stage check in the CI/CD pipeline to scan and test OpenStack services running in Kolla containers before proceeding the deployment in the target environment
-5. **Bonus Section 1**: Guide through the different requirements to create a first instance.
-6. **Bonus Section 2**: Troubleshooting of most encoutred issues when running an OpenStack deployment.
+6. **Bonus Section**: Troubleshooting of most encoutred issues when running an OpenStack deployment.
-5. **Bonus Section 3**:

 ## System and Software Requirements: